chrislawbuary/CI_Project1/README.md

 ***
 ## Design

-### Wireframes

-...

 ### Colour Scheme
 A simple dark colour scheme has been used.\
-Looking at the overall design of the resaurant interior I felt a dark colour scheme would work best.\
+Looking at the overall design of the restaurant interior I felt a dark colour scheme would work best.\
-Using these colours it draws the users attention to the large images and focus on the food.
+Using these colours, it draws the user’s attention to the large images and focus on the food.

 ### Typography
 ![Typography](assets\docs\typography-clear.png "Typography")\
 I have used two fonts for this website, Amiri and Montserrat.\
-I chose Amiri as I felt it worked best with the restaurants exisiting logo.\
+I chose Amiri as I felt it worked best with the restaurants existing logo.\
-And Monsterrat is a very easy to read and clean looking font which I thought suited this website.
+And Montserrat is a very easy to read and clean looking font which I thought suited this website.

 ### Imagery
-The main focus of this website it too show of the food and feel of the restaurant.\
+The main focus of this website it too shows of the food and feel of the restaurant.\
-Large scale images were used to catch the users eye immediatly and keep their attention.
+Large scale images were used to catch the user’s eye immediately and keep their attention.

 ***
 ## Features